Ferns & Focus

 Humidity & Temperature

-High humidity is critical—aim for 60% or higher.
-Use a humidifier or a pebble tray.
-Keep the plant in a warm spot between 65-80°F (18-27°C) and away from cold drafts or heater vents.
+Aim for 60% humidity or higher with a humidifier or pebble tray.
+Keep temperatures around 65-80°F and away from cold drafts and heater vents.

 In-Depth Care & Growth